Mathematics: Geometry

 On the surface of a sphere, Euclidean geometry only applies as a local approximation.
-For larger scales the sum of the angles of a triangle is not equal to 180°.
+For larger scales, the sum of the angles of a triangle is not equal to 180°.

 Geometry is one of the oldest branches of mathematics.
-It started with empirical recipes concerning shapes, such as lines, angles and circles, which were developed mainly for the needs of surveying and architecture, but has since blossomed out into many other subfields.
+It started with empirical recipes concerning shapes, such as lines, angles, and circles, which were developed mainly for the needs of surveying and architecture, but has since blossomed into many other subfields.

 A fundamental innovation was the ancient Greeks' introduction of the concept of proofs, which require that every assertion must be proved.
 For example, it is not sufficient to verify by measurement that, say, two lengths are equal; their equality must be proven via reasoning from previously accepted results (theorems) and a few basic statements.
 The basic statements are not subject to proof because they are self-evident (postulates), or are part of the definition of the subject of study (axioms).
 This principle, foundational for all mathematics, was first elaborated for geometry, and was systematized by Euclid around 300 BC in his book Elements.

 The resulting Euclidean geometry is the study of shapes and their arrangements constructed from lines, planes and circles in the Euclidean plane (plane geometry) and the three-dimensional Euclidean space.
 (Note: This includes conic sections, which are intersections of circular cylinders and planes.)

 Euclidean geometry was developed without change of methods or scope until the 17th century, when René Descartes introduced what is now called Cartesian coordinates.
 This constituted a major change of paradigm: Instead of defining real numbers as lengths of line segments (see number line), it allowed the representation of points using their coordinates, which are numbers.
 Algebra (and later, calculus) can thus be used to solve geometrical problems.
-Geometry was split into two new subfields: synthetic geometry, which uses purely geometrical methods, and analytic geometry, which uses coordinates systemically.
+Geometry was split into two new subfields: synthetic geometry, which uses purely geometrical methods, and analytic geometry, which uses coordinates systematically.

 Analytic geometry allows the study of curves unrelated to circles and lines.
 Such curves can be defined as the graph of functions, the study of which led to differential geometry.
 They can also be defined as implicit equations, often polynomial equations (which spawned algebraic geometry).
 Analytic geometry also makes it possible to consider Euclidean spaces of higher than three dimensions.

 In the 19th century, mathematicians discovered non-Euclidean geometries, which do not follow the parallel postulate.
 By questioning that postulate's truth, this discovery has been viewed as joining Russell's paradox in revealing the foundational crisis of mathematics.
-This aspect of the crisis was solved by systematizing the axiomatic method, and adopting that the truth of the chosen axioms is not a mathematical problem.
+This aspect of the crisis was solved by systematizing the axiomatic method and adopting the view that the truth of the chosen axioms is not a mathematical problem.
 In turn, the axiomatic method allows for the study of various geometries obtained either by changing the axioms or by considering properties that do not change under specific transformations of the space.

 Today's subareas of geometry include: